Infineon/arduino-core-psoc6/docs/arduino-deviations.rst

     void tone(uint8_t _pin, unsigned int frequency, unsigned long duration)

-The `tone()` function in the PSOC Arduino Core leverages the PWM (Pulse Width Modulation) peripheral to generate square wave signals at specific frequencies.
+The `tone()` function in the `PSOC6-for-Arduino` core leverages the PWM (Pulse Width Modulation) peripheral to generate square wave signals at specific frequencies.

 Do not call `pinMode()` on the pin prior to using the `tone()` function.
 The `tone()` function automatically configures the pin for output mode and sets it up internally.
 Calling `pinMode()` beforehand may result in unexpected behavior or conflicts with the PWM peripheral.

 SPI
 ----------